Learning disability testing

 Your written report is detailed, professional, and yours to keep.
 Depending on the findings, families and adults commonly use it to:

-- Request school support such as a 504 Plan or IEP evaluation (see our psychoeducational testing page)
+- Request school support such as a 504 Plan or IEP evaluation (see the psychoeducational testing page)

 - Register with college or university disability services